Dartmouth-Data-Analytics-Core/DAC-WES-pipeline/README.md

 |`bed.list`| file, txt format| text file generated in `001_prepare_bed_list.bash`|

 Examples of these files can be found in the `example_files/` folder.
+Example data (downsampled fastq.gz files) can be found in the `example_data/` folder.

 ## Implementation